 Accounting Cycle vs. Budget Cycle

 The accounting cycle and the budget cycle are separate processes.
 The accounting cycle applies to transactions that have already occurred, from the moment they take place until financial statements are generated and the books are closed.
-The budget cycle looks at a business’s future expenses to determine how to allocate its funds and not spend more than it has available.
+The budget cycle looks at a business’s future expenses to determine strategies for allocating funds without spending more than available.

 Accounting Cycle Timing